 Fossil passages in Davorjevo brezno

-The last time we roamed the abyss was an over year ago, which was enough time for quite a few research events to take place, and they were suitable for new photographic recordings.
+The last time we roamed the abyss was an over a year ago, which was enough time for quite a few research events to take place, and they were suitable for new photographic recordings.
 What is particularly commendable is the fact that there is no longer an intermediate siphon.
 Now, you only need the lower part of the neoprene, which shows on the weight of the transport bags.
 The last poorly represented photo excursion, where I was working alone with Ines, was only a dim memory.
-This time’s stronger cast with Bole and Mojca with Alex’s international support was promising more photographic freedom and easier lighting, which was, in the upper fossil passages almost inescapable.
+This time's stronger cast with Bole and Mojca with Alex's international support was promising more photographic freedom and easier lighting, which was, in the upper fossil passages almost inescapable.
 These passages are actually what is left of the original route, which water had dug before it withdrew to its current level.
 They can be muddy, decorated with limestone formations, full of straits and spacious passages, easily accessible or surmountable only with lots of climbing, which is what the ones in Davorjevo brezno are.

 We started with the first one in the passage before the siphon, in which, right at the end, over shorter levels and muddy sliding through narrow passages, small forests of helectites are hiding.
 Generally these kinds of gems in caves, heavy with sinter, just slide by the caver, but here they add the cherry on top, because of which you gladly return to the remote passages.